Origins Story #2: Part 2

 She loops a thick strand of her short, brown curly hair between her fingers.
 “Was he cute?
 Energetic?
 Playful?”

 “He’s not a dog, Iz.
 And to be honest, he was kind of annoying.”
 I reply, as she passes the tablet from the bag.
-“He was all tall, and handsome and muscular, but I mean really, who even likes that kind of thing anymore?”
+“He was all tall, and dark and handsome, but I mean really, who even likes that kind of thing anymore?”

 Izzie stares blankly at me like I’m taking crazy pills.
 “Yeah totally.
 Hot superheroes are so last year.”